secured lock Secured with SHA-256 Encryption

 Is there automation on the road in Minnesota?

-Self-driving cars not allowed on public or private roads.
-A task force constituted by Minnesota has recommended steps towards opening the roads to self-driving cars.
+Self-driving cars are not allowed on public or private roads.
+A Minnesota task force has recommended steps toward opening the roads to them.

-The State Legislators and the Minnesota Department of Transportation are still wary of allowing self-driving cars on public roads.
-However, these cars may be allowed on private roads if the lawmakers pass the current bills.
+State Legislators and the Minnesota Department of Transportation are still wary of allowing self-driving cars on public roads.
+However, if the lawmakers pass the current bills, these cars may be allowed on private roads.

 What are Minnesota safety laws?

-No one wants a reckless or impaired driver on the road endangering other drivers or pedestrians.
-Minnesota has strict law to stop people from making such mistakes.
+No one wants a reckless or impaired driver endangering other drivers or pedestrians.
+Minnesota has strict laws to stop people from making such mistakes.
 Let us review the safety laws applicable in the state.

 What are the DUI Laws in Minnesota?